-- And lastly, eating a well-rounded diet that helps increase absorption of the collagen peptide you consume.
+- Eating a well-rounded diet that helps increase absorption of the collagen peptides you may supplement with.

-A great example of how this works: The process can be found in bone broth: bones are loaded with collagen, and as the bones simmer in broth during the cooking process that takes place over one to two days, the collagen slowly breaks down into gelatin.
+The process can be found in bone broth: Bones are loaded with collagen, and as the bones simmer in broth during the cooking process that takes place over one to two days, the collagen slowly breaks down into gelatin.

 As a rich source of gelatin, sources of collagen like bone broth can facilitate healing of the mucosal lining, which means improvements in nutrient absorption and less risk for leaky gut (particles leaching out from the gut to where they shouldn’t be).
 In other words, gelatin is full of the same good stuff as collagen, just in a different form.